Sulayman-ma/vault3.0/README.md

 # Digital Legacy Vault
 The **Digital Legacy Vault** is a decentralised web-based application built on top of [Web5](https://developer.tbd.website/docs/web5/) that offers users the ability to securely store and manage their digital assets.
 These digital assets are simply a group of the individual's most important documents including but not limited to legal documents, wills, special messages, secrets, passwords and even backup codes for 2FA enabled accounts.

-### Assets page
+### Assets
 This application grants users complete control and ownership over all stored assets.
 Allowing them to edit, share and/or delete any asset at will and at any given time.
 A major feature of this platform is the ability to share any of these assets to other users.
 Users sharing assets are called Associates.
-Assets are classified into two:
+Assets are grouped according to their type and classified into two according to their privacy level:
 - Shared: Assets can be shared upon creation with one associate at a time.
 They are **immutable** and copies can be sent to other users at any time.
 - Private: Private assets are editable and vary per user.
 Copies can also be shared with others and can be modified freely.